parraser/videogame_project/doc/sprint 0/PB.md

 #### User Story 9

-As a general player, I want miscellaneous hazards so that I can have more varied gameplay giving the players more options to win.
+As a casual player, I want miscellaneous hazards so that I can have more varied gameplay giving the players more options to win.

 Conditions of Satisfaction:
   * If the hazard is triggered, the result must show both to the player's avatar and on the player's score.

 Priority: 3

-Point Estimate:
+Point Estimate: 8

+Dependencies: 5

 --------------------------

 #### User Story 10

-As a conpetitive player, I want a ranking system, so that I can assert my dominance over the rest of the community
+As a competitive player, I want a ranking system, so that I can assert my dominance over the rest of the community

 Conditions of Satisfaction:
   * The ranking system must properly follow how many points each individual player has scored.